Alternate Career Titles:

 With so many variables in promoting a concert, the Promoter must have a well thought out plan of action.
 He or she will need to coordinate the following: what city the concert will take place in, what type of venue will be used, when the show will take place, how many shows will be promoted, and who will headline the show.

-Once negotiations are completed by the Promoter, which will include signing the headliner, supporting act(s) and renting the venue, the agent must then turn their attention to selling tickets.
+Once negotiations are completed by the Promoter–which will include signing the headliner, supporting act(s) and renting the venue–he or she must then turn their attention to selling tickets.
 The Concert Promoter must decide where to spend his or her advertising funds.
 They may choose to advertise on radio, TV, in print, online, social media, or anywhere deemed necessary.
 Another key part of the advertising is to print and hang flyer and posters in areas where potential concert seekers will see them.
 The Promoter will then need to find a place to sell the tickets, which may include the box office of the concert venue, a ticket agency, or local record stores.

 The Concert Promoter supervises any workers or specialists who have been hired to help with the show.
 Depending on the venue, the Promoter may be responsible for hiring and/or supervising others including Ushers, Stage Managers, Security Guards, Lighting and Sound Technicians, and Stage Crew.